Get help today 888-685-5770 or sign up for 24/7 text support.

 • Developing a positive support network.

-Alcoholism Treatment for Impaired Professionals
+Alcohol Addiction Treatment for Impaired Professionals

 Within our Recovery First and Greenhouse facilities in Florida and Texas, respectively, our Impaired Professionals track offers support for licensed professionals such as doctors, physician assistants, nurse practitioners, dentists, and pharmacists.
 Healthcare professionals face a unique set of challenges in recovery and our staff recognizes that they may feel ashamed of seeking help due to their roles within society and among their peers.